Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2003.

 Clusters of characteristic thick-walled brown 'sclerotic' (hard) cells are seen on microscopy.

 Culture at 25-30 degrees celsius grows olive-green to black fungal colonies after one or two weeks.
 Naming the responsible fungus can be difficult.
-Phaeohyphomycosis is the name given to infection caused by dematiaceous fungi.
+Phaeohyphomycosis is the name given to an infection caused by dematiaceous fungi.

 Rarely, chromoblastomycosis resolves spontaneously leaving a scar.